 The purpose of this award is to advance the scholarship on Ancient Iranian Civilization and its cognate fields.
 Professor Ehsan Yarshater is an internationally recognized scholar who has made a major contribution to the field of Iranian Studies.
 The ISIS Council designated Professor Yarshater an honorary member in 1999.

-The award will be presented at the 2012 Biennial conference in Istanbul, August 2012.
-The committee awarded M. Rahim Shayegan, University of California, Los Angeles for his book 'Arsacids and Sasanians.
-Political Ideology in Post-Hellenistic and Late Antique Persia'.
+The committee awarded M. Rahim Shayegan, University of California, Los Angeles for his book "Arsacids and Sasanians.
+Political Ideology in Post-Hellenistic and Late Antique Persia".
 Cambridge U. Press, 2011

 The committee awarded first prize to:

 - Vladimir A. Livshits, Sogdijskaja Èpigrafika Srednej Azii i Semirech'ja.
 St. Petersburg 2008, 414 pp. ,112 illustrations [Sogdian epigraphy of Central Asia and Semireche]